 Our Lord, the supernatural architect of our lives, builds with blocks of grace.

-Like Mother Seton, Mother Cabrini is a saint whose life helps us to remember God’s perspective when we’re in the middle of setbacks and frustrations.
+Like Elizabeth Ann Seton, Frances Xavier Cabrini is a saint whose life helps us to remember God’s perspective when we’re in the middle of setbacks and frustrations.
 No apparent failure is so devastating that He can’t bring good from it.

 Veterans Day honors those who have served in the military, and is also the feast day of the soldier St. Martin of Tours.
 The virtues of obedience, humility and sacrifice, which are shared by soldiers and saints, were evident in the life of St. Elizabeth Ann Seton, who left hearth and home to do spiritual battle for the Kingdom of Christ.

-The Saints who have gone before us show us how to live with the terrors and incivilities of our times.
+The saints who have gone before us show us how to live with the conflicts and turmoil of our times.

 Humility consists in embracing God and his ways over the ways of the earth, no matter the cost.